-Typically, homeowners, or people with six figures of investment assets could benefit from a trust.
-However, not necessarily everyone needs one, it’s really just a question of whether you would like to invest a little bit more time and money now, in order to save your family a lot of time and money in the long run.
+Typically, homeowners, parents of minor children, and people with six figures of investment assets could benefit from a trust.
+However, not necessarily everyone needs one.
+It’s really a question of whether you would like to invest a little bit more time and money now, to save your family a lot of time and money in the long run.

 What Are The Different Types Of Trusts?

-There are many different types of trusts but the most popular is a revocable living trust.
-We also have irrevocable trusts, which are typically designed for either asset protection planning or special needs planning, in order to protect assets and family members from being disqualified for government benefits.
+1. Irrevocable trusts: These are typically designed for either asset protection planning or special needs planning, to protect assets and family members from being disqualified for government benefits.

 Should I Have Or Do I Need More Than One Trust?